amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 I have changed the image file that we are using, just so not to bore you out.

-Try hover over the ZoomButton, at the bottom and see how they change color.
+Try hovering over the `ZoomButton`, at the bottom and see how they change color.

 ![](D:\GitHub\Articulae\mds\images\real_zoom_buttons.PNG)